Breast Cancer Awareness Month!

 5. Cruciferous Vegetables.

 Cruciferous vegetables (such as cauliflower, broccoli, cabbage may help lower the risk of breast cancer (according to cancer.com).
 This group of vegetables has anti-inflammatory, antiviral, and antibacterial powers.

 Some other cruciferous vegetables may include kale, garden cress, bok choy, broccoli, Brussels sprouts, Bok choy, arugula, Collard greens, Horseradish, Radishes, Rutabaga, Turnips, Watercress, and Wasabi.
-A great way to use fresh cabbage is hands down my red cabbage taco!
+I often make broccoli in my air fryer, such an easy side.
+Also, a great way to use fresh cabbage is hands down my red cabbage taco!

 Fruits are packed with essential vitamins and nutrients; the fruits, as mentioned above, specifically protect the body against breast cancer.

 According to research, as little as two servings of peaches per week can reduce breast cancer risk by up to 41%!
 You can eat an apple a day, make some easy peasy peach smoothie, or just add pears to your salad.
 There are plenty of ways to add these fruits to your diets in other to create breast-healthy meals.
 I like topping air fryer pears with yogurt!
 Makes for a nutritious dessert!